hm-lang/core/proposals/README.md

 but before the argument list.
 E.g., `optionalFunction?(...Args): returnType` for a non-reassignable function and swapping `:` for `;` to create a reassignable function.
 When calling a nullable function, unless the function is explicitly checked for non-null, the return type will be nullable.
-E.g., `X ?:= optionalFunction(...Args)` will have a type of `oneOf[returnType, null]`.
+E.g., `X?: optionalFunction(...Args)` will have a type of `oneOf[returnType, null]`.
 Nullable functions are checked by the executable, so the programmer doesn't necessarily have to do it.